 ABA therapy

 Your child has received an Autism Spectrum Diagnosis and is ready to start Applied Behavior Analysis (ABA) therapy.
-You may be flooded with mixed emotions like excitement, apprehension, uncertainty, and confusion, to name a few.
+You may be flooded with mixed emotions like excitement, apprehension, uncertainty, confusion, to name a few.

 You have likely read countless books and articles about ABA therapy, and perhaps you have even talked to other families who have children in ABA therapy.
 Nonetheless, you are sure to have many questions as you are getting started.